 Vines are a bit different then the other plants listed thus far.
 Quite frankly, the design choices that you can achieve with vines are nearly limitless.
 Designs can be plain and simple or extremely complicated.
 Vine topiary design includes animals, shapes, statues and any other shape that you can think of.
 Simply pin the ivy to the topiary form (such as a small statue or wire mesh elephant) and allow the ivy to grow until it completely covers the object.
 Once the object is covered trim the ivy until it resembles the shape underneath.
 Working with ivy is incredibly easy and provides flexibility for any topiary artist, whether aspiring or professional.
 The problem with ivy is that some types are invasive, such as English Ivy.
 Invasive ivy is known for climbing up trees and blocking photosynthesis, and can even weigh a tree down and cause them to topple over in a storm.
 Some ivy can even harbor a terrible bacterial disease deadly to plants known as Leaf Scorch that can kill maples, oaks, elms, and other plants.
 Avoid these invasive plants at all costs and use non-invasive ivy varieties such as "Gold Child, "Lady Frances", or "Duckfoot".

 Moss might not be the first thing that comes to mind when you think of topiary plants, but they do indeed make excellent topiary.
 Sphagnum Moss is a small flowerless plant that grows in dense green clumps.
 They’re most often found in shady or damp locations.
 When crafting a topiary masterpiece composed of moss, simply find the proper frame, such as of an animal or shape, and fill it with moss.
 Once full, your moss filled topiary can stand alone or you can use it as a base to plant trailing vines, herbs, or flowers.
-When creating your moss topiary ensure that your mesh doesn’t have any broken wires.
+When creating your moss topiary artform, ensure that your mesh doesn’t have any broken wires.
 You must then place your moss within a large bucket (or bowl) and douse it with water until it’s soaked entirely through.
 At that point, stuff your wire frame with the wet moss.
 It’s recommended that you start at the legs and work your way up.
 Once finished, examine your work carefully to see if there is any moss sticking out.
 You can use scissors to even out your topiary design by clipping any uneven parts.
 Here are is a sample elephant topairy using sphagnum moss cover over a wire frame.
 Our best animal topairy allows you to bring Africa to your garden without traveling.

 Brush Cherry is a compact evergreen that sports firm and glossy leaves.
 With enough sunlight this plant will develop red highlights at the tips of its leaves.
 The Brush Cherry has white flowers and, when placed in the proper environment, will begin to produce delicious berries.
 With its beautiful white flowers and edible fruit tinged a touch of purple, this plant is hard to miss.
 The most natural form of the Brush Cherry creates a low border or small hedge.
 The Brush Cherry is popularly used to accent entryways into buildings.
 Brush cherries are also perfect for bonsai.